Lots of guests, lots going on and lots of photography. These kind of days I know all too well.

 What of it rains..?

 If you live in Scotland, then its something we come to expect.
-If you are visiting, then rain is always a possibility.
+If you are just visiting Scotland for your wedding, then you need to be aware that rain is always a possibility.
 I’m used to it, so if it does rain then I will always have a plan B for the pictures, whether its somewhere indoors or even outside under an umbrella.

 What if you were sick on the day..?